Traditional European Deli opens featuring Polish items

 Everything in the store is brought from Chicago where his uncle has two businesses slaughtering about 800 calves a day.
-Those supplies are transported daily through O’Hare airport to deli’s here and worldwide.
+Those supplies are transported daily through O’Hare airport to deli’s worldwide.

 A few German items among the Polish food provide customers with four different deli sausages, multiple bacons, hams, cheeses, German and Polish style liverwurst, pierogi, liver and blood sausage, pickles to sauerkraut, bottled herring, chocolate cakes, jams and everything for baking.